yeswhos/COMP5200M-MSc-Project/GA based control system/README.txt

-1. beast is the file for BEAST source code.
+1. beast is the folder for BEAST source code.
 The setp for installing and compiling beast as follow steps.
 	'cd beast/build'.
 If the build directory is not there, simply create it: 'mkdir build.'
 	Call CMake: 'ccmake  ..'
 	Configure: 'c'